-Starting right off, the North Carolina Department of Insurance has a website dedicated to Medicare and its SHIIP program.
-This is a pretty comprehensive landing page with information about Medicare for North Carolinians.
+The North Carolina Department of Insurance has a website dedicated to Medicare and its SHIP program.
+This North Carolina resource is a comprehensive landing page with information about Medicare for North Carolinians.

 Cities in North Carolina with Medigap Coverage’s Estimated Premiums

 For the below cities in North Carolina, we’ve created handy charts with estimated premiums for Medigap coverage:

 What is the income limit for Medicare in North Carolina?

 For Part A, you qualify for Medicare through age, disability, and work history, so income doesn’t come into the equation if you hit all those marks.
 For Part B, however, your premium depends on your income for each tax year.
 J

 How old do you have to be to apply for Medicare in NC?